 1. Burro’s Tail

-This succulent has trailing stems, covered with blue-green colored and delicate engorged leaves.
-Producing pink terminal flowers during summers, this succulent looks great in hanging baskets and pots.
+This succulent has trailing stems covered with blue-green colored and delicate engorged leaves.
+Producing pink terminal flowers during summer, this beautiful small succulent plant looks great in hanging baskets and pots.

 Growing Tip: Choose any bright spot for growing it, as it appreciates bright and indirect sunlight.